Applications are being accepted for the position of Police Recruit with the City of South San Francisco.

 Appeals concerning administration of an examination must be submitted in writing within two business days from the date the event occurred.

-3. Top scoring eligible candidates will receive via e-mail a Personal History Statement (PHS) to complete and return.
+3. Top scoring eligible candidate(s) may receive via e-mail a Personal History Statement (PHS) to complete and return.

 Before a conditional employment offer is made, a thorough background check will be done, including a polygraph and fingerprint check.
 If successful, candidates are then required to successfully pass a psychological, medical examination, a drug screen, and must be able to furnish proof of legal right to work in the United States.
-The City’s standards must be met before the final appointment is made.
 Candidates may be disqualified at any point in this process.
+The City reserves the right to use alternate testing procedures if deemed necessary.
+Police Recruits are initially hired in the non-sworn civilian classification while attending the Police Academy and will become a Police Officer when sworn in.

 State and Federal Law require that all police officers be free from felony or domestic violence convictions.
 Applicants must be U.S. Citizens or resident aliens that are eligible and have applied for U.S. Citizenship.